3DNIV/3DNIV/docs/documentation.md

 After 3D printing any 3D printed support structures should be removed.

 ## Assembly instructions <a name="Assembly"></a>
-I'll make my edits here to give some assembly instructions.

 ## Testing instructions <a name="Testing"></a>